toraritte/software-licensing-a-primer/software-license-primer.md

   To the extent possible under law,
   <a rel="dct:publisher"
      href="https://github.com/toraritte">
-    <span property="dct:title">Attila Gulyas</span></a>
+    <span property="dct:title">authors</span></a>
-  has waived all copyright and related or neighboring rights to
+  have waived all copyright and related or neighboring rights to
   <span property="dct:title"> Software Licensing - A Primer</span>.
 </p>
 </div>

-## 1 Types of legal relationships between authors and their works
+## 1 Types of legal relationships between software authors and their works

 <div class="footnote">
 ###### Intellectual property